 Tuesday, 2 June 2015

-AstraZeneca and MedImmune, the Company’s global biologics research and development arm, provided an update on the progress of their combination-focused immuno-oncology pipeline at an investor science event at the American Society of Clinical Oncology (ASCO) meeting in Chicago on 1 June 2015.
+AstraZeneca and MedImmune, the Company’s global biologics research and development arm, provided an update on the progress of their combination-focused immuno-oncology pipeline at an investor science event at the 2015 American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago on 1 June 2015.

-Commenting on the Company’s immuno-oncology combination data presented at ASCO, Chief Executive Officer, Pascal Soriot, said: “Immuno-oncology has continued to take centre stage at ASCO this year, as we see more evidence of the significance of this approach for patients.
+Commenting on the Company’s immuno-oncology combination data presented at the 2016 ASCO Annual Meeting, Chief Executive Officer, Pascal Soriot, said: “Immuno-oncology has continued to take centre stage at the 2016 ASCO Annual Meeting this year, as we see more evidence of the significance of this approach for patients.
 At AstraZeneca we have been clear in our belief that combinations hold the key to transforming clinical practice for the patients not benefiting from the currently-available immunotherapies.
 The data presented on the combination of MEDI4736 and tremelimumab are truly exciting.
 As the frontrunner combination of two immuno-oncology molecules in non-small cell lung cancer, it is demonstrating promising clinical activity, in particular in the majority of patients who have low or no PD-L1 expression.
 With our longstanding expertise in developing highly effective small molecule medicines, including Lynparza and AZD9291, we are now also seeing the potential of combining these targeted medicines with immuno-oncology molecules to deliver efficacious and durable treatment to patients.”

 Highlights of the update were: